Exercise + Radiation Therapy for Prostate Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, it allows for prior or current use of hormone therapy and chemotherapy agents, so you may not need to stop these treatments.

-Is exercise combined with radiation therapy for prostate cancer safe?
+What evidence suggests that exercise therapy combined with radiation therapy could be effective for prostate cancer?

 Nicholas Zaorsky, MD